 Failing is a part of life.
 It is painful, and it is a necessary experience for learning.
 For example, someone learning to walk again after experiencing a leg injury, will fall many times before they finally succeed.
 Though the falls may be frustrating, they help the person learn to stand, balance, and eventually walk.
 It’s a similar idea when thinking about experiencing depression.
 The steps to recovery take time—they are small and gradual at first and you may fail, but you will make it through.
 The feeling of failure will pass eventually, and what we learned from the failure may be a lesson that moves us forward.

 Everyone feels like a failure at some point.
 When we move past this feeling, we are able to learn and heal.
 If negative feelings like this are affecting your daily life, consider taking our depression test.
-You may also want to check out this activity on overcoming thoughts.
+You may also want to check out this activity on overcoming negative thoughts.